tannerkothlow/e-commerce-back-end/README.md

 ## Description

-For our 13th week in our coding bootcamp, we were to build off of starter code using sequelize to create the back end for a demonstration e-commerce database.
-Our task was specifically to form the models and API routes for the applicaiton.
+For our 13th week in our coding bootcamp, we were to build off of starter code using Sequelize to create the back end for a demonstration e-commerce database.
+Our task was specifically to form the models and API routes for the application.

 Having learned a lesson from our Week 11 assignment, I made sure to focus on just the files that needed to be added to.
 In this assignment our task is only relative to the models and routes folder.
 Too often with these starter code assignments it's easy to become overwhelmed at having a whole application presented to you.